 It is expected, as implementation of the NZAP continues, that Cambridge will see greater levels of emissions reductions as more impactful actions are implemented, including Action 1.2, BEUDO Performance Requirements, and Action 3.3, Off-Site Renewable Electricity Access.
 Significant work remains ahead however.
 By 2030, emissions need to be reduced by 600,000 MTCO2e to align with the 1.5°C Paris Agreement limit.
 The City needs to remain aggressive in its approach and closely monitor progress.
 In order to track progress more efficiently, a more robust system for reporting and tracking project-level performance data from all actions will be needed for residents, businesses, and program implementers to access.
-A listing of the metrics needed for properly assessing impacts is included in Appendix C. The City will continue to receive annual aggregated energy consumption data from Eversource and update the Community GHG Inventory at least every five years.
+The City will work to establish such a system; a listing of the metrics needed for properly assessing impacts is included in Appendix C. The City will continue to receive annual aggregated energy consumption data from Eversource and update the Community GHG Inventory at least every five years.
 Effort should be made to collect the more granular data associated with individual NZAP actions to facilitate future 5-Year Plan Reviews.
-Consistent tracking and monitoring of data will also enable the City to take action and make adjustments if certain actions are not performing as expected more quickly.
+Consistent tracking and monitoring of data will also enable the City to take action and make adjustments if certain actions are not performing as expected more quickly; these data will be shared as part of the NZAP annual review process to inform activity-specific targets and adjustments.